-It is recommended that Cabinet note the content of the HAMP Annual Information Report at Appendix 1.
-1.3 Forward plan:
+It is recommended that Cabinet note the content of the HAMP Annual Information Report 2015 shown at the Appendix.

+1.3 Forward Plan:

+Twenty eight days notice of this report has been given and it first appeared on the Forward Plan that was published on 28 September 2015.

+1.4 Council Plan and Policy Framework

-28 days notice of this report has been given and it first appeared on the Forward Plan that was published on 6th October 2014.
-1.4 Council plan and policy framework The maintenance of the highway network contributes to the delivery of the following key priorities set out in the Council Plan: - 1 C: We will improve accessibility in the borough and support accessibility by walking and cycling; and - 2 A: We will carry out a programme of road and pavement repairs.
+Although the HAMP Annual Information Report is not specifically referenced within the 2014/18 Our North Tyneside Plan, the maintenance of the highway network is complementary to the following priorities:

+- 1 C We will improve accessibility in the borough and support accessibility by walking and cycling; and - 2 A We will carry out a programme of road and pavement repairs

 1.5 Information: